 Day 2: Delhi City Tour

-From here, proceed to New Delhi where you'll drive past the Presidential Palace, the Secretariat Buildings, India Gate, and other colonial buildings.
-Make sure to look for the early 20th-century work of Edwin Lutyens, a British architect, who is featured prominently in the colonial districts.
+From here, proceed to New Delhi, where you'll drive past the Presidential Palace, the Secretariat Buildings, India Gate, and other colonial buildings.
+Make sure to look for the early 20th-century work of Edwin Lutyens, a British architect, who is featured prominently in colonial districts.

-Day 3: Train to Gwalior - Explore Gwalior Fort
+Day 3: Train to Gwalior, Visit Gwalior Fort

 Your tour will include a visit to the Taj-ul-Masjid, considered to be the largest mosque in Asia, as well as Dhai Seedhi Masjid, Bhopal's oldest mosque.
 If time allows, a walk along the narrow alleys of the Chowk area and its markets will give you some local atmosphere.